 For attorneys, earning a contingency fee is a lot like winning the lottery when it comes to paying taxes.
 The lump sum is reason to celebrate – whether it’s from the Mega Millions or resolving a big case.
-That is, until tax season comes around, when you’re suddenly in a higher tax bracket and owe a big percentage in income tax.
+That is, until tax season comes around.

 Although many attorneys come to expect the big tax hit, it doesn’t make it feel any better.
 But there is one solution that can help attorneys smooth out what is typically an unpredictable flow of income.

 Attorney fee deferral, also called attorney fee structure, allows attorneys to receive their fees in periodic payments rather than a lump sum.
 The arrangements are customizable and are invested pre-tax.
 Attorneys who defer their fees are only responsible for paying taxes on the payments they receive in a year – not on the whole lump sum.
 Meanwhile, the rest of the fee grows in a tax-deferred investment account.

 Placing a contingency fee into a pre-tax investment account gives an attorney a much higher starting amount to grow, which translates to better earnings overall.